 1. Customs will likely tax shipments over S$400 in value

 The value of your shipment will determine if your Buyandship delivery will be taxed.
-The value is not determined just by the total price of your purchased items; it also includes the Buyandship shipping fee from Hong Kong to Singapore, plus other chargeable costs and the duty payable (if applicable).
+The value is not determined just by the total price of your purchased items; it is calculated based on the CIF (Cost, Insurance, and Freight) method, which means that the import duty and taxes payable are calculated on the complete shipping value, which includes the cost of the imported goods, the cost of insurance, and the cost of freight.

 2. How much will I have to pay for tax and duty?